Program Overview

 Selection procedures: (based on criteria approved by the Skyline College Administration and consistent with state regulations)

-- If more applicants are received than space allows, a lottery system will be set up and a waiting list of fifteen (15) students will be formed.
+- If more applicants are received than space allows, a lottery system will be implemented, and a waiting list will be formed.

 Remaining seats will be granted to the following applicants:

-- Respiratory Care Practitioners who have completed an accredited Respiratory Care Program equivalent to an A.S. in Respiratory Care, are California licensure eligible, have completed and submitted all application materials, and have completed 30 CSU GE Breadth or IGETC (CSU or UC) lower division GE units.
+- Respiratory Care Practitioners who have completed an accredited Respiratory Care Program equivalent to an A.S. in Respiratory Care, are California licensure eligible, have completed and submitted all application materials, and have completed 34 Cal-GETC lower-division GE units.

 Program Requirements